Nutty

 Not a good saver?
 Chip could be for you.

-Aside from having one of the best savings interest rate, if you want a bit of help saving more, Chip can help you save cash by connecting with your bank account and reviewing all your transactions (let’s hope there’s not much to hide!), and works out how much you could afford to save.
+Aside from having one of the best savings interest rates, if you want a bit of help saving more, Chip can help you save cash by connecting with your bank account and reviewing all your transactions, and works out how much you could afford to save.

 After that, it takes small amounts of cash out of your account every few days – so small you hopefully won’t even notice, and puts it into a savings account where it can be invested with the aim of growing it further.